-Expansion of workers eligible for benefits:: Under Section 2102, the Pandemic Unemployment Assistance Program provides up to 39 weeks of unemployment benefits to individuals not otherwise eligible for unemployment compensation; this includes self-employed individuals, independent contractors, gig workers, part-time seekers, and those who have exhausted their regular unemployment benefits, provided they are able to self-certify that they are unemployed, partially unemployed or unable to work because:
+Expansion of workers eligible for benefits: Under Section 2102, the Pandemic Unemployment Assistance Program provides up to 39 weeks of unemployment benefits to individuals not otherwise eligible for unemployment compensation; this includes self-employed individuals, independent contractors, gig workers, part-time seekers, and those who have exhausted their regular unemployment benefits, provided they can self-certify that they are unemployed, partially unemployed or unable to work because:

 - A member of their household has been diagnosed with coronavirus.

 - They are providing care for a family member or member of their household diagnosed with coronavirus.

 - A member of their household for which they have primary caregiver responsibility is unable to attend school or another facility that has been closed due to coronavirus.
 Because of this closure, they cannot work.